Welcome to bradyvisuals, home of American lifestyle photographer Kyle Brady

 8/18/22 - Couldn't end the summer without one more getaway.
 Before the kids return to school and to further celebrate Hudson's birthday, we ventured back to Newport, Rhode Island, for the first time since 2019 PC (pre-Covid).
 This time we took Nana along and she was able to join in the fun.

 We hit many of the greatest hits on this trip - Corner Cafe, Gas Lamp Grill, sunset from Bowman's Wharf, climbing rocks at Easton's Beach, Lobster Rolls, the Arcade, harbor Sailboat tour, Kite Flying, and the Breakers.
+And of course, a sunrise photo shoot down at the end of Ledge Rd.
+Love Newport and the memories we've made there.
+Might not resume going every year but I hope we keep it in our regular travel repertoire.

 8/16/22 - Hudson turned 8!
 We celebrated by taking the boy and 3 of his friends to see Imagine Dragons (and Macklemore) at the Camden pavilion - followed by a sleepover afterwards.
 Not for the feint of heart, or sensitive of hearing, but a fun time and excellent concert nonetheless.
 Glow sticks for the win!